 $ cd /opt/aspera/etc $ sudo asconfigurator -F convert_conf_V1_data ./aspera.conf

-When upgrading your Aspera product to a newer version, it is recommended that you check the aspera.conf configuration file for errors.
-Run the following command in a terminal window to validate aspera.conf:
+When upgrading your Aspera product to a newer version, Aspera recommends that you check aspera.conf for errors.
+To validate aspera.conf, run the following command in a Terminal window:

 $ /opt/aspera/bin/asuserdata -v

-At this point, your IBM Aspera transfer product is installed; however additional steps are required to configure the web UI.
-For information on configuring the web UI, see "Connect Server Web UI Setup".
+Your IBM Aspera transfer product is now installed.
+Additional steps are required to configure the web UI, see "Connect Server Web UI Setup".